How can cities join European Capital of Democracy?

 ECoD NPO screens the applications and documents for admissibility and completeness, including a check of the Prerequisites (see below), and informs Applicant Cities about their admission to the European City Network and about the next steps.

-The Experts’ Jury then evaluates all the applications, visits the most promising contenders, and draws up a shortlist of three Nominee Cities.
+The Experts’ Jury then evaluates all the applications, visits the most promising contenders, and draws up a shortlist of up to three contenders.

-The Citizens’ Jury selects the European Capital of Democracy from the list of Nominee Cities.
+The Citizens’ Jury selects the European Capital of Democracy from the shortlist.

 What do we mean by Democracy?